 There is a huge misconception that investing in customer solutions is enough to ensure successful banking digitization.
 According to a World Economic Forum report 2018 by Bain & Company, only 1% of $1.2 trillion digital transformation investments will actually achieve their set targets.
 We believe one of the causes is that only a few realize - everything starts from the core, the inner culture, the back office.
 As Peter Drucker has said, “the culture eats strategy for breakfast.”
-The UXDA team has collected a number of real-life cases that demonstrate the dramatic impact inner culture has on customers, while offering possible solutions from the UX perspective.
+The UXDA team has collected a number of real-life cases that demonstrate the dramatic impact inner culture has on customers, while offering possible solutions from the UX design perspective.

 - Why improving the banking back office UX is a crucial part of a successful banking digitization strategy;

-- What core banking changes can be made to significantly improve the quality and speed of the service, resulting in increased customer satisfaction;
+- What core banking system changes can be made to significantly improve the quality and speed of the service, resulting in increased customer satisfaction;

 - Why the shift to an Experience Mindset in the inner culture is critical for the survival of the traditional financial institutions;